MVS-sysgen/sysgen/README.md

+# :warning: THIS BRANCH IS NOT LONGER SUPPORTED USE THE MAIN BRANCH THIS IS KEPT FOR HISTORICAL REASONS :WARNING:

 # Automated MVS3.8j Sysgen

 Welcome to the automated MVS 3.8j sysgen.
 To install MVS 3.8j first install the required packages: